 I liked this Showcase because it offered such a diverse grouping of dances it couldn't help but appeal to everyone in the audience.
 For the modern dance aficionado who sees meaning in spastic, energetic movements, there was the duet "Destination," for the romantic with a knack for creating a back story, the simple, elegant solo "Release" and for those who like dance uncomplicated, the three-part "Going Out" (hand on cheek here, hair in face there, angst! anguish!) that if nothing else, is a remarkable contrast to the other pieces.
 Two dances of note: "The Wacah Chan" during which Susana Williams evokes a maternal, conjuring goddess and "Perfume de Gardenias" which features a wheelchaired dancer.
 In all, innovative and accessible.

 The Threeweeks Dance Reviews 2003/Edinburgh Festival Fringe, Scotland.

 Thank you so much for giving me the opportunity to feel that dancing spirit once again.
 You are an inspiration to me and I appreciate all your knowledge that you share with me.
 My spirit has gained so much strength just from performing.
 I did not realize how much I truly missed it.
 I forgot how much I love to dance and how much dance belongs to me.
 Thank you for all your support.
 I love being in the festival and hope to journey again with you.
 Always remember me.
-Truly really remember how much I have enjoyed being with all of you and the festival.
-I will always remember my time here.
+Truly really remember how much I have enjoyed being with all of you and the festival. an Williams

 The Edinburgh Festival Fringe was overall a great experience.
 Thank you for your hard work, support, and artistic feedback.
 Write Marija Krtolica, Independent Choreographer.
 Danceforms' "The 37th International Choreographers' Showcase," Roxy Art House, Edinburgh, Scotland, August 2007.